American Standard Faucets Review & Rating Updated: June 3, 2025

 So, while we would probably not go out looking specifically for an American Standard faucet, if we found one we liked, we would have little hesitation installing it in even a busy kitchen or main bath.

-Keep in mind, however, that when you buy an American Standard faucet what you are getting is a good quality American-designed but foreign-made faucet.
-If "made in U.S.A." is important to you, then for a faucet made or at least assembled in the U.S. or Canada of equal or better quality with a standard lifetime warranty, look to
+Keep in mind, however, that when you buy an American Standard faucet you are not buying an American faucet.
+What you are getting is a good quality American-designed but foreign-made faucet.
+If "made in U.S.A." is important to you, American Standard would not be your choice.

 We are continuing to research the company.
 If you have experience with American Standard faucets, good, bad or indifferent, we would like to hear about it, so please contact us or post a comment below.